Canon 1Ds vs Panasonic G7

 Review summary: Canon 1Ds vs Panasonic G7

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Panasonic G7 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1Ds: